hebrown/doc-template/README.md

 * Command palette option to choose a template and add it to a specified location
 * Codelens prompt to insert template content into an empty markdown file
 * Additional option in the context menu when right-clicking in the explorer to choose a template and add it to a folder
+* Decorates and automatically deletes when a user types anywhere in a placeholder text chunk

 ## Requirements